fedor-goncharov/pool-reservation-bot/README.md

   * ```reservation_bot.py``` - telegram reservation bot that interacts with the user to schedule next reservation
   * ```reservation_service.py``` - looped service which performs actual reservations from the given list

+For actual reservations I used Selenium module and the chromedriver.